zer0131/RedisFox/README.md

 ### Special description
 * Go version requires **>1.12**, and use go modlue as package dependency management(The author used Go1.12.9)
-* Run with gosuv driver
+* Run with gosuv driver, currently gosuv only supports Linux

 1. Download RedisFox